TylerCooc/Touchless-Locker/README.md

 ### Touchless Locker

 The Touchless Locker System is an innovative project designed in response to the challenges posed by the COVID-19 pandemic.
 This system utilizes a web-based platform, enabling users to register and manage individual lockers without physical interaction.
 Notably, each locker is equipped with UV-cleaning technology to ensure a high standard of hygiene and safety.

 1. **Web-Based Locker Registration:**
-   - Secure web-based platform for user registration and locker management.
+   - Web-based platform for user registration and locker management.
    - Facilitates a touchless experience, aligning with health and safety guidelines.

 2. **Touchless Control Mechanism:**